We know that every individual in our organisation contributes to our ability to provide exceptional service to our clients and communities.

 National inclusion and diversity priorities

 Our National Inclusion and Diversity Council is responsible for providing focus around I&D initiatives in New Zealand.
-Formed in April 2016, the I&D Council is currently developing a set of strategic objectives.
+Formed in April 2016, the I&D Council has a set of strategic objectives which explain how we are addressing our priority of reflecting New Zealand, that we will be a diverse, talented and representative firm that thinks and acts for New Zealand.

 Partnerships & memberships

 KPMG is a member of Global Women and a signatory to Champions for Change.
-This initiative, launched by Deputy Prime Minister the Honourable Bill English, brings a concerted focus to embedding a culture within New Zealand businesses that encourages a measurable step-change towards diverse leadership.
-The intention is to accelerate New Zealand’s future success and global competitive advantage through access to diversity of thought amongst our decision makers.
-Champions for Change has a clear goal of improving New Zealand’s economic growth and social prosperity, both internationally and domestically, through the implementation of strategies that encourage diverse leadership across our public and private sectors.
+This initiative brings a concerted focus to embedding a culture within New Zealand businesses that encourages a measurable step-change towards diverse leadership.

 KPMG’s national Allies network, pride@kpmg, provides members with opportunities to participate in community programs, broaden professional experiences, and build career-enriching relationships, both within and beyond the firm.

-KPMG New Zealand is a signatory to the Women's Empowerment Principles, a joint initiative of UN Global Compact and UN Women, which offers guidance to business on how to advance gender equality between men and women in the workplace, marketplace and community.
+KPMG New Zealand is a signatory to the Women's Empowerment Principles, which offers guidance to business on how to advance gender equality between men and women in the workplace, marketplace and community.

 We are also proud to support the Corporate Mother’s Network run by Rebecca Armour and Shelley Drylie.
 This is a forum for women to hear from successful and thought-provoking speakers, providing information and support for members as they balance work and home life.